Generalized persistence dynamics for active motion: Generalized Active Brownian Motion

-Specific expressions for the MSD obtained from (\ref{MSDHyper}), are given for different values of $\eta$ in the table \ref{tableMSD}.
-For $\eta=0$, we recover the well-known expression of persistent motion obtained, among many other equations---as for instance from the Ornstein-Uhlenbeck description of Brownian motion---from the telegrapher's equation.
-This expression describes the exponentially fast crossover from ballistic motion to normal diffusion, for arbitrary dimension around times of the order of the time scale $\Gamma^{-1}$.
+Specific expressions for the MSD obtained from (\ref{MSDHyper}), are given for different values of $\eta$ in Table \ref{tableMSD}.
+For $\eta=0$, we recover the well-known expression of persistent motion obtained, among many other equations---such as from the Ornstein-Uhlenbeck description of Brownian motion---from the telegrapher's equation.
+This expression describes the exponentially fast crossover from ballistic motion to normal diffusion, for arbitrary spatial dimension around times of the order of the time-scale $\Gamma^{-1}$.